New SiteGround Interface: First Impressions and Review

 NOTE: I no longer recommend SiteGround.
 Instead, I choose NameHero Hosting.
 It wasn’t an easy decision, but I stand by it.
 The loss of cPanel is a big deal, and SiteGround renewal costs are now simply too high to ignore after their deceptively deep discounts for the first year.

 At the end of July 2019, SiteGround announced that it was migrating to a new interface and leaving cPanel behind.
-Apparently, they’ve been working on this for some time.
-My guess as to why they chose to release it at this particular time, was because of the latest cPanel price increases announced on the 27th of June 2019.
-It’s probably not a coincidence that these changes come so soon after what would have been a significant cost increase for SiteGround!
+They’ve been working on this for some time, and my guess is that they chose to release it at this particular time because of the latest cPanel price increases announced on the 27th of June 2019.
+These changes come soon after what would have been a significant cost increase for SiteGround.

 Existing users will be migrated to the new interface in September 2019, but new users will get access to it right away.
-Here’s a review of my first impressions of the new SiteGround cPanel replacement, and how it will affect your workflow.
+Here’s a review of the new SiteGround cPanel replacement, and how it will affect your workflow.

 What If You Still Want cPanel?